What Is Exercise Rehabilitation?

 - Reduction in stress

 Exercise rehabilitation delivers measurable improvements in mobility, strength, posture, and function.
 It’s not just about short term recovery, it builds long lasting resilience in your muscles, joints and nervous system.
 Key outcomes include reduced pain, improved movement control, better balance and enhanced performance in daily tasks or sport.
 It also reduces your risk of future injury by correcting faulty patterns and building confidence in your body.
-At Fit2Function in Oxford Circus, we take a long-term view of rehab, helping you not only feel better but move better with personalised guidance that adapts as you progress.
+At Fit2Function in Oxford Circus and Covent Garden, we take a long-term view of rehab, helping you not only feel better but move better with personalised guidance that adapts as you progress.

 Meet Our Multidisciplinary Team Behind Your Recovery